mikeygough/my-ACS-1700-Web-Foundations/Lessons/01-lab.md

 ## Portfolio Page

 Markup your portfolio page.
+Do your best to make use of semantic markup ideas.

 Check your work with the HTML Validator: https://validator.w3.org

+Solve any errors or warnings that are pointed out by the validator.

 Review your work with a team memeber.
+Discuss their feedback and apply it to your work.